chenxingqiang/jax-ml/doc/glossary.rst

         while implicit zeros correspond to every element not otherwise defined in explicit storage.

-        Two semantics for sparse matrices are used in Scikit-learn:
+        Two semantics for sparse matrices are used in Jax-learn:

         matrix semantics
             The sparse matrix is interpreted as an array with implicit and